elaman/opentofu-exercises/README.md

 - Allow setting number of replicas easily
 - Allow creating environments
 - Allow installing drupal or wordpress in the instance
+- Can or should I use Cloudflare for DNS?